mattermost/docs/source/getting-started/welcome-email-to-end-users.rst

 Hi all,

 As some of you already know, we are moving to Mattermost as our communication platform.
-Mattermost is a messaging app where you can talk, share files, and collaborate on projects or initiatives.
+Mattermost is collaboration software you can use to talk, share files, and collaborate on projects or initiatives.
 Mattermost also integrates with many of the apps that you use every day, like **[add apps]**.

 We are moving to Mattermost because it will host all our communication in one place, is instantly searchable and available from all your devices.